 - Overnight camps, after-school educational classes, sports, or enrichment classes

-- School expenses including kindergarten
+- School expenses including kindergarten or summer school

 1. Gather documentation for this claim